MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-coordinate-systems-and-transformations-about.md

 ---
-Description: 'Windows GDI+ provides a world transformation and a page transformation so that you can transform (rotate, scale, translate, and so on) the items you draw.
-The two transformations also allow you to work in a variety of coordinate systems.' ms.assetid: '735a9b62-d913-4d06-83bf-86ae093a0dc1'
+Description: Windows GDI+ provides a world transformation and a page transformation so that you can transform (rotate, scale, translate, and so on) the items you draw.
+The two transformations also allow you to work in a variety of coordinate systems. ms.assetid: 735a9b62-d913-4d06-83bf-86ae093a0dc1
-title: Coordinate Systems and Transformations
+title: Coordinate Systems and Transformations ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Coordinate Systems and Transformations